-Maximum investment/exposure, as a% of total net assets Category of securities In any one issuer In aggi regate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU member states belongs.
-35% A fund may invest in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: it invests no more than 30% in any one issue the securities are issued by an EU member state, its local authorities or agencies, a member state of the OECD or of the G20, Singapore or Hong Kong, or by a public international body of which one or more EU member state belongs The exception described for Row C applies to this row as well.
+Maximum investment/exposure, as a% of total net assets In any one IVIA iximum investment/exposure, as a % of total net assets Category of securities issuer In aggre egate Other Exceptions A. Transferable securities and money market instruments issued or guaranteed by a sovereign nation, any EU public local authority, or any public international body to which one or more EU member states belongs.
+35% A fund may invest in as few as six issues if it is investing in accordance with the principle of risk spreading and meets both of the following criteria: • it invests no more than 30% in any one issue • the securities are issued by an EU member state, its local authorities or agencies, a member state of the OECD or of the G20, Singapore or Hong Kong, or by a public international body of which one or more EU member state belongs The exception described for Row C applies to this row as well.
 B. Bonds issued by a credit institution whose registered office is in an EU member state and which is subject by law to special public supervision designed to protect bondholders.
-25% .
-35% 80% in any issuer in whose bonds a fund has invested more than 5% of assets.
+25% 35% 80% in any issuer in whose bonds a fund has invested more than 5% of assets.
 C. Any transferable securities and money market instruments other than those described in rows A and B above.
 10% 20% 20% in transferable securities and money market instruments within the same group.
 40% in aggregate in all issuers in which a fund has invested more than 5% of its assets (does not include deposits and OTC derivative contracts with financial institutions subject to prudential supervision and securities indicated in rows A and B).
 For index-tracking funds, the 10% increases to 20% in the case of a published, sufficiently diversified index that is adequate as a benchmark for its market and is recognised by the CSSF.
 This 20% increases to 35% (but for one issuer only) in exceptional market conditions, such as when the security is highly dominant in the regulated market in which it trades.
 D. Deposits with credit institutions.
 20% E. OTC derivatives with a counterparty that is a credit institution as defined in row 8 above (first table in section).
-10% max risk exposure (OTC derivatives and EPM techniques combined) 5 F. OTC derivatives with any other counterparty.
-5% max risk exposure G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section). one UCITŚ or UCI If the manage compan not deci on lowe limits: - 30% in other UC excludir UCITS - 100% i UCITS ny has ided r n all CIs ng Target funds of an umbrella struc- ture whose assets and liabilities are segregated are considered as a separate UCITS or other UCI.
+10% max risk exposure (OTC derivatives and EPM technique combined) F. OTC derivatives with any other counterparty.
+5% max risk exposure G. Units of UCITS or UCIs as defined in rows 4 and 5 above (first table in section).
+20% in any one UCITS or UCI If the manager company not decid on lower limits: - 30% in a other UC excluding UCITS - 100% in UCITS has led all ls Target funds of an umbrella structure whose assets and liabilities are segregated are considered as a separate UCITS or other UCI.
 Assets held by the UCITS or other UCIs do not count for purposes of complying with rows A - F of this table.

-These bonds also must invest all sums deriving from their issuance in assets that, for the life of the bonds, are capable of covering all claims attaching to the bonds and in case of issuer bankruptcy would be used, on a priority basis, to reimburse principal and accrued interest.
+^{}These bonds also must invest all sums deriving from their issuance in assets that, for the life of the bonds, are capable of covering all claims attaching to the bonds and in case of issuer bankruptcy would be used, on a priority basis, to reimburse principal and accrued interest.